 Introduction to Windows Alternatives

-The first version of windows was released by Microsoft in 1985.
-Its purpose was to provide a user-friendly graphical user-interface for systems running on MS-DOS.
-Users using MS-DOS would have to manually type in commands to the computer with the help of command prompt to interact with the computer.
-Windows made this entire process of typing in commands, a click away.
-Soon Windows became the most popularly used operating system worldwide mainly due to its ease-of-use.
+The first version of Windows was released by Microsoft in 1985.
+Its purpose was to provide a user-friendly graphical user interface for systems running on MS-DOS.
+Users using MS-DOS would have to manually type in commands to the computer with the help of a command prompt to interact with the computer.
+Windows made this entire process of typing in commands a click away.
+Soon Windows became the most popularly used operating system worldwide mainly due to its ease of use.

 Few Windows Alternatives

 Following are the main alternatives for windows which are as follows: